Undivided Resources

 Whether they are academic, behavioral, functional, social, or communication-based, IEP goals are one of the most important parts of a student’s IEP.
 There are several reasons for this.
 Goals — and your child’s progress in meeting them — are the tools we use to measure the effectiveness of their IEP.
 Goals also prioritize the specific skills that your child needs to access the general education curriculum.
 Finally, goals are the framework that support a child’s placement and services, so they should be appropriately challenging and aligned with a student’s strengths, needs, and interests.

 So how do we write strong IEP goals that do all that and more?
-We sat down with Dr. Caitlin Solone — education advocate, teacher educator, and faculty at UCLA — to talk through the legal requirements, SMART templates, vision statements, and lots more.
+We sat down with Dr. Caitlin Solone — education advocate, teacher educator, and faculty at UCLA — to talk through the legal requirements, SMART goals, vision statements, and lots more.

 3 key takeaways